The Essential Best and Average Rate of Convergence of the Exact Line Search Gradient Descent Method: Introduction

 \section{Introduction}

+This paper revisits an elegant but largely forgotten mathematical analysis of a rarely used version of a widely used method, namely, the exact line search gradient descent method.

+It is well-known that GD methods converge slowly for ill-conditioned problems; and many alternative methods have been proposed to accelerate the convergence in the ill-conditioned regime.
+For at least those trained in the computational mathematics community circa the 70's-90's, GD was usually introduced as the first numerical method for optimization, but quickly dismissed as being a slow method, and the curriculum moved on to methods with a faster rate of convergence, such as Krylov subspace or quasi-Newton methods.
+The optimization toolbox of Matlab does not even have a GD solver.
+Unsurprisingly, it was rare to see anyone in the traditional scientific computing community who used GD in research.

+In modern AI and machine learning research, on the contrary, GD is considered the bedrock algorithm, most notably in the training of (deep) neural networks.
+This work is instead motivated by imaging and data science problems such as phase retrieval and matrix completion, which give rise to well-conditioned unconstrained optimization problems with a polynomial structure.
+For these problems, GD methods appear to be effective; see Section~\ref{sec:POP} and the references therein.
+Moreover, the simplicity of GD facilitates statistical analysis, leading to useful insights.

-Exact line search optimization methods are usually considered impractical, but when the objective function has a specific global structure then its use can be beneficial.
+Exact line search is usually deemed impractical in the optimization literature, but when the objective function has a specific global structure then its use can be beneficial.
 A notable case is when the objective is a polynomial.
 Polynomial optimization problems (POPs) abound in diverse applications; see, for example, \cite{Nie2009,MR4099988,6563125,Ahmadi2016,MR1968126,MohanYipYu:Bilayer} and Section~\ref{sec:POP}.
+It is well-known that POPs can be convexified into SDPs, see \cite{doi:10.1137/S1052623400366802,MR3469431,doi:10.1137/1.9781611972290}.
+However, the resulted SDPs are usually prohibitively expensive to solve even with state-of-the-art interior point methods.
+The work of Baurer-Monteiro \cite{Burer-2003,Burer-2005}, in turn, suggests to `de-convexify' SDPs back to quadratically constrained quadratic programs and solve them using traditional gradient based methods.
+These interesting developments for general POPs, together with extensive developments for the specific POPs arising from data and imaging sciences \cite{MR3332993,Candes:PhaseLift,CANDES2015277,MR3628877,SunQuWright,MR4099988,MR1968126,NIPS2016_7fb8ceb3,CandesRecht:MatrixCompletion}, prompt us to reconsider the theory and application of the exact line search gradient descent method.